DanAncona/django-mini-lean/readme.md

 Summary
 -------
-World's absolute most minimal django based lean split testing (sometimes called A/B testing) framework.
+Django Mini Lean is a farily minimal, django-based lean split testing (sometimes called A/B testing) framework.
 This is pretty nerdy stuff: Django is a web framework that people use to build custom websites.
 Django is easy and fun to learn and use, but you definitely need programming skills.
 If you've already got a site using a different framework or CMS, Django Mini Lean probably isn't so helpful for you.
-There's lots of other tools you could try first, Optimizely https://www.optimizely.com/ and new Google Analytics Content Experiments https://support.google.com/analytics/answer/1745152?hl=en.
+There's lots of other tools you could try first, [Optimizely](https://www.optimizely.com/) and [Google Analytics Content Experiments](https://support.google.com/analytics/answer/1745152?hl=en).

-If you're curious about split testing in general, try this book: http://www.amazon.com/Testing-Most-Powerful-Clicks-Customers/dp/1118536096
+If you're curious about split testing in general, try [A/B Testing: The Most Powerful Way to Turn Clicks Into Customers](http://www.amazon.com/Testing-Most-Powerful-Clicks-Customers/dp/1118536096).

 Try it Out
 ----------